sftcd/tinfoil/README.md

 The IAB statement
-recognises that increasingly widespread use of TLS causes issues for network operations, but no response that amounts to attempting to break TLS so far presented can be jusified due to the huge potential cost and impact of breaking TLS.
+recognises that increasingly widespread use of TLS causes issues for network operations, but no response that amounts to attempting to break TLS so far presented can be justified due to the huge potential cost and impact of breaking TLS.

 1. Most or all approaches to breaking TLS seem to involve changing TLS from a